5l1v3r1/ShaheenX/README.md

 # What is ShaheenX?
-1. ShaheenX is super fast, accurate and state of the art piece of software with full automation to find sub domains and find possible links for possible take overs from Google and Bing
+1. ShaheenX is super fast, accurate and state of the art piece of software for subdomain finding

+# Subdomain List
+1. Netcraft
+2. Google
+3. Bing
+4. Robtex
+5. Baidu
+6. Censys
+7. DnsDumpster
+8. Virustotal
+9. Threatcrowd
+10. Yahoo
+11. Ask

 # What Shaheen means?
 Shaheen is a urdu word, it means Eagle, yes a Project: Eagle-X to protect/hack with full automation to find possible